All Products

 Flame graph example

 1. Look for wide frames.
-A wide frame means the corresponding function consumes a significant share of CPU time relative to other functions.
-This is the most common indicator of a hot spot.
+A wide frame means the function consumes a large share of CPU time — the most common hot-spot indicator.

 2. Check frame frequency.
-Stack frames that appear repeatedly across samples indicate functions that are called frequently, which may cause cumulative performance degradation.
+Frames that appear repeatedly across samples indicate frequently called functions that may cause cumulative performance degradation.

 3. Interpret vertical position.
-Wide frames near the bottom of the graph suggest issues in the main application path or entry-point code.
-Wide frames near the top suggest issues within a specific function deep in the call stack.
+Wide frames near the bottom suggest issues in the main application path.
+Wide frames near the top point to a specific function deep in the call stack.

 4. Optimize the hot spots.
-After identifying problematic functions, review the corresponding code.
-Common optimizations include reducing loop iterations, improving data structures, and minimizing synchronization operations.
+Review the code for problematic functions.
+Common fixes include reducing loop iterations, improving data structures, and minimizing synchronization.

 5. Compare before and after.
-After applying optimizations, generate a new flame graph and compare it against the previous one to verify that the bottleneck is resolved.
+Generate a new flame graph after optimizing and compare it with the original to verify the fix.

 Note

-Flame graphs are generated from sampled data and may not capture the complete execution context.
-For more accurate diagnosis, use flame graphs alongside the other performance tools described in this topic.
-Non-Java functions appear as "unknown" in flame graphs.
-For details, see the async-profiler discussion.
+Flame graphs use sampled data and may not capture the full execution context.
+Combine them with the other tools on this page for better diagnosis.
+Non-Java functions appear as "unknown" — the async-profiler discussion explains why.

 Memory

-The Memory tab shows memory usage across different JVM spaces (heap, non-heap, metaspace, and others).
-Use this view to identify memory leaks, excessive garbage collection, or JVM spaces approaching their limits.
+The Memory tab shows memory usage across JVM spaces (heap, non-heap, metaspace, and others).
+Use it to identify memory leaks, excessive garbage collection, or spaces approaching their limits.

 Threads

-Thread sampling captures stack traces from individual threads over a time window, helping you understand what each thread is doing during a performance issue.
+Thread sampling captures stack traces over a time window, showing what each thread does during a performance issue.

 Sample a thread